International Baccalaureate: Primary Years Programme (PYP)

 Chettinad Sarvalokaa Education is authorized by the International Baccalaureate Organisation (IBO) to offer students the Primary Years Programme.

-The Primary Years Programme (PYP), for students aged 2 to 12, focuses on the development of the whole child, not only inside the classroom but also in the world outside, through other environments where children learn.
+The Primary Years Programme (PYP), focuses on the development of the whole child, not only inside the classroom but also in the world outside, through other environments where children learn.
 It offers a framework that meets children's several needs: academic, social, physical, emotional and cultural.

 PYP is a comprehensive approach to teaching and learning, rather than a curriculum.
 Traditional academic subjects are part of the programme, but it emphasizes the interrelatedness of knowledge and skills through a trans-disciplinary programme of inquiry.